Delicious Traditional Guernsey Bean Jar Recipe

 6) Add the rest of your vegetables and beans on and around the meat in the dish.

-7) Add your teaspoon of mixed herbs, (or more according to taste).
+7) Add your tablespoon of mixed herbs, (or more according to taste).

 8) Add approx a teaspoon of pepper, (or more according to taste).

-9) Cover the contents of your casserole with water, (and stock according to your preferences).
+9) Cover the contents of your casserole with water and crumble the stock cubes into the dish..

 10) Do not add the salt until the last hour or so of cooking time or your beans may stay too firm.

-11) Depending on which method of cooking you have chosen either bring to the boil on a high heat in the slow cooker or in your oven, before turning the heat right down to very low (approx 100 degrees Celsius).
+11) Depending on which method of cooking you have chosen, either bring to the boil on a high heat in the slow cooker or in your oven, before turning the heat right down to very low (approx 120 degrees Celsius).

-12) Allow to cook for an absolute minimum of 10 hours, although I prefer to leave mine cooking for near on 24 hours.
-Every now and again check the dish to make sure the contents are still covered with liquid and top up if necessary.
+12) Allow to cook for an absolute minimum of 8 hours, although I prefer to leave mine cooking for closer to 12 hours.
+Every now and again check the dish to make sure there is enough liquid and top up if necessary.

-13) Remove the meat carefully from the dish and then remove the fat and the bones and discard before returning the meat in small shreds or pieces to your casserole dish.
+13) Remove the meat carefully from the dish and then remove the fat and the bones and discard before returning the meat in small shreds or pieces to the other ingredients.

-14) Now is the time to add your salt (according to taste), and top up the water for the last time if necessary.
+14) Now is the time to add your salt (according to taste).

 15) Return your casserole to the oven or the slow cooker and leave on for a further hour.